webrecorder/browsertrix/docs/deploy/proxies.md

 helm upgrade --install proxies https://github.com/webrecorder/browsertrix/releases/download/RELEASE/btrix-proxies-VERSION.tgz
 ```

-where `RELEASE` are the Browsertrix release and the `VERSION` is the version of the proxies chart.
+where `RELEASE` is the Browsertrix release and the `VERSION` is the version of the proxies chart.

 See the [Browsertrix releases page](https://github.com/webrecorder/browsertrix/releases) for the latest available versions.